rltillett/cloud-genomics/_episodes/04-data-roundtripping.md

 teaching: 15
 exercises: 5
 questions:
-- How do I move data into the cloud?
+- How do I move data into the server?
 - How do I get my analysis results back to my computer?
 objectives:
-- Transfer data into a cloud session
+- Transfer data into a server session
-- Transfer data out of a cloud session
+- Transfer data out of a server session
 keypoints:
 - No matter which way you want to move data, it's easier to start the transfer from your local machine
 ---